aevyrie/tolstack/README.md

 # tolstack

 A tolerance analysis application for building and analyzing 1D geometric tolerance models.
-The goal of this tool is to make tolerance stackup analysis simple and error-free.
+The goal of this tool is to make tolerance stackup analysis simple and reduce error.

-**Breaking changes in master**
+**This comes with no gaurantee of accuracy, verify all calculations independently.**

 ![Screenshot](docs/screenshot.png)